 - Foreign transaction fee: 3%

-- Late/returned payment fee: Up to $37
+- Late/returned payment fee: First one free, then up to $37

 - Annual fee: $25